cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

 - QC_LOG_TO_QC_JSON
   - input type: QC_LOG - the quantum calculation log files (currently only Gaussian G03, G06, G09, G16 are supported)
   - output type: QC_JSON - a generic quantum calculations json file
-  - required_endpoints_config: None - this lists the required endpoints configs that can be passed to the handler via the config file
+  - required_endpoints_config: None - this lists the required endpoints configs that must be passed to the handler via the config file
   - supported_handler_kwargs: None - this lists the supported arguments that can be passed to the handler via the config file
 - QC_JSON_TO_OS_JSON
   - input type: QC_JSON